ws-garcia/ECPTextStream/README.md

 ## Introductory words

-ECPTextStream is an easy-to-use class module developed to enable I/O operations over "big" text files, at high speed, from VBA.
+ECPTextStream is an easy-to-use class module developed to enable buffered text stream on VBA.
+In other words, ECPTextStream is a VBA text buffered reader designed to manage text streams in Microsoft Office applications.

 ## Advantages
 * The fastest way for I/O operations over "big" text files from VBA (up to 600 MB/sec.).